Strawberry Pineapple Frosé

 Instructions

-• Combine the rosé wine, Aperol, and blanc vermouth in a pitcher and stir until they are fully mixed then pour into the 9×13 baking pan.
+• Combine the rosé wine, Aperol, and Blanc vermouth in a pitcher, stir until fully mixed, and then pour into the 9×13 baking pan.
+Note: Reserve about ½ cup of rosé for making the frosé (in step 4).

 • Using a rubber spatula, lightly break up the frozen rosé mixture in the pan, then carefully transfer it to the blender.
 Add the frozen strawberries, frozen pineapple, and lime juice to the blender.

-• Pour 4-6 ounces for a serving in the festive glass of your choosing and garnsih.
+• Pour 4-6 ounces into the festive glass of your choosing and garnish.

 Notes